Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Sterneck Capital Management

 Sterneck Capital Management is a fee-only practice that primarily works with individuals and high-net-worth individuals.
 It also works with charitable organizations and businesses.
+The list of account services offered by Sterneck is extensive.
+The firm provides investment management and financial planning services, retirement plan rollover recommendations, as well as executive coaching.

 There is a $500,000 minimum account size requirement at Sterneck Capital.
 However, this minimum is negotiable.
 The small staff of advisors includes at least one Certified Financial Planner™ (CFP®).
-Sterneck Capital Management has one of the longest histories of any firm on this list.
-Frank Sterneck started the firm in 1989.

 Sterneck Capital typically invests its client assets in stocks, mutual funds, exchange-traded funds (ETFs), master limited partnerships (MLPs), real estate investment trusts, bonds and mortgage-backed and index-linked notes.
 The firm emphasizes fundamental analysis, focusing on acquiring shares of fundamentally sound companies at the right price, with a long-term investment approach.
 SCM states in its firm brochure that it often "buys on weakness and sells on strength."